apache/camel-kamelets-examples/README.md

 ### Introduction

-This project provides examples for Apache Camel Kamelets on multiple runtimes:
+This project provides various small prototypes for Apache Camel for low-code integration using JBang and Kamelets.

-- Camel K
-- Camel-JBang
-- Camel-Kamelet-Main
+We suggest to look at [Camel JBang Examples](https://github.com/apache/camel-jbang-examples) first as these examples are aimed to be better documented and generally better quality.

+This repo is a place for experiments, prototypes and ad-hoc tasks.